jeongwonkwak/ML/notes/supervised-learning/support-vector-machines.md

 - We can tune how wide or narrow each radial basis is with the gamma parameter, which we tune during training.
 A large gamma corresponds to narrow peaks, a small gamma to wide peaks.
 - Conceptually, if a peak is narrow, then it will cover less area when spliting data (it may cover less points).
 A wide peak will cover a larger amount of points. https://cl.ly/43471H1E122P
 - Large gamma tend to overfit, small tend to underfit
+- gamma determines the distance a single data sample exerts influence.
+That is, the gamma parameter can be said to adjust the curvature of the decision boundary.
+- The larger the gamma, the smaller the curvature.
 - Gamma is defined thusly https://cl.ly/0Q1p2L1e3s1A

 ## RBF versus Polynomial Kernels